 As you drive around SWFL, try and spot some of these beautiful flowering trees that come to life this time of year.

 It’s fun to see colorful wildflowers and flowering trees come to life in the spring!
 While our warmer temperatures allow many plants and shrubs to bloom throughout the year, some trees in South Florida are deciduous, meaning they lose leaves in the winter and bloom in the spring.
-Homeowners who are looking for tree services Lynchburg may call Viewpoint Tree Service.

 What’s Blooming This Spring?